JStonham/notes/README.md

 ### HTML

 HTML is not a programming language.
 It does have classes and IDs for referencing components that programmers wish to reassign.
-IDs must be assigned only one value where as classes can have multiple values (e.g. if programmers want many aspects to have the same formatting).
+IDs must be assigned only once whereas classes can be assigned to multiple elements (e.g. if programmers want many aspects to have the same formatting).

 HTML and pictures have been combined to create Scalar Vector Graphics (SVG).

-The basic format for HTML is:
+In very broad terms, the basic format for HTML is:

 ``` html
 <html>